Telomeres and Anti-Aging Medicine: Emerging Techniques To Monitor and Improve Health

 - Unhealthy diet

 Addressing all these underlying factors is essential.
 As you can see, this is a list of things which everyone already knows are ‘good for your health’… they are also ‘good for your Telomeres’!
 There is a lot of research which has demonstrated improvement in these factors has a positive impact on Telomere length.
+The next thing to do is to add in things which are shown to lengthen or slow the rate of Telomere loss.
+These include[iv], [v]:

 - Breathing exercises and Yoga